 Select New from the Z39.50 Ribbon.
 Specify a Search Name for the search (required).
 Then, specify one or more Z39.50 server(s) to be used by the new search by selecting it from the Available Servers list and adding it to the Included Servers list by dropping and dragging it.

 At least one server must exist in the Included Servers list.
-The Default Search option, in the drop-down menu below the search name, is not required, but you may choose a default search if you so desire.
+The Default Search option, in the drop-down menu below the search name, is not required, but you may set a default search.
 If a default search is specified, the search will automatically be performed when the associated Search Source is chosen in the ILLiad Client.